awsdocs/aws-iot-docs/developerguide/device-advisor-setting-up.md

 1. Choose **Create Policy**, then choose the **JSON** tab\.

 1. Add the necessary permissions to use Device Advisor\.
-The policy document can be found n the topic [Security best practices](https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html#device-advisor-perms)\.
+The policy document can be found in the topic [Security best practices](https://docs.aws.amazon.com/iot/latest/developerguide/security-best-practices.html#device-advisor-perms)\.

 1. Choose **Review Policy**\.